FLNC NEWS: Johnson Fistel Continues Investigation Of Fluence Energy, Shareholders Are Encouraged To Contact The Law Firm To Learn More About Their Rig...

-(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Nov.
-22, 2024 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating whether Fluence Energy, Inc. (NASDAQ: FLNC) or any of its executive officers violated securities laws by misrepresenting or failing to timely disclose information adverse to investors.
+Fistel, LLP is investigating whether Fluence Energy, Inc. (NASDAQ: FLNC ) or any of its executive officers violated securities laws by misrepresenting or failing to timely disclose information adverse to investors.

 What if I purchased Fluence energy securities?
 If you purchased securities and suffered losses on your investment, join our investigation now: Click Here to Join the Investigation